thesupersonic16/HedgeModManager/README.md

 So long as the structure of your mod remains in this way, virtually any file in the game can be modified and released as part of your mod.

-As an example, the extremely basic "Tanic the Hedgehog" recolor mod has a file/folder structure that goes like so:
+As an example, the extremely basic "Tanic the Hedgehog" recolor mod for Sonic Generations and Sonic Lost World, has a file/folder structure that goes like so:
 - A "mod.ini" file
 - A "disk" folder
   - A "sonic2013_patch_0" folder (Sonic Lost World)